Go to Newspaper Article in 2008

 In 1831, war between Egypt with initial French support and Ottoman Turkey resulted in the temporary takeover of Syria and Palestine by the Egyptian Governor (Pasha).
 Following a second war in 1839-1840 and further Ottoman defeat, British and Austrian naval forces sent in troops to maintain the peace and Egypt withdrew, click here for further details.
 Following Russia's withdrawal from Ottoman territory in 1856 after the Crimean War and in order to maintain its overland trade route to India, Britain established an increased presence in northern Egypt, building the Alexandria-Cairo railway in 1856.
 In 1875, it purchased cash-strapped Egypt shares in the Suez Canal (opened 1869).
 Click here for more.

-In 1916, click here for a planned map of Palestine, preparing for the Ottoman Empire's defeat in World War One.
+Click here for a planned map of Palestine in 1916 as the West prepared for the Ottoman Empire's defeat.
 It established a joint oversight of Palestine by England, France and Russia.

 However,